-On August 3, 2020, the Company entered into a Loan and Security Agreement (the "Loan Agreement") with Hercules Capital, Inc. ("Hercules").
-Under the Loan Agreement, Hercules provided the Company with access to a term loan with an aggregate principal amount of up to \$80.0 million (the "Term Loan Facility"), available in four tranches, subject to certain terms and conditions.
+On August 3, 2020, the Company entered into a Loan and Security Agreement (as amended, restated, supplemented or otherwise modified, the "Hercules Loan Agreement") with Hercules Capital, Inc. ("Hercules"), as administrative agent and collateral agent for the lenders, and certain banks and other financial institutions or entities from time to time parties thereto, for an aggregate principal amount of up to \$80.0 million secured term loan facility (the "Hercules Facility") subject to certain terms and conditions.
 The first tranche of \$25.0 million was advanced to the Company on the date the Loan Agreement was executed.
-The milestones for the remaining tranches have not yet been reached and as of June 30, 2023 are not expected to be reached as they were dependent, in whole or in part, upon continued advancement in the clinical development of UBX0101 in patients with osteoarthritis of the knee.
+The maturity date under the Hercules Loan Agreement was August 1, 2024.